chrisanthropic/slim-pickins-jekyll-theme/_posts/2019-05-8-Chord_Ceph_Tag_B_2.md

 ![image](/eDNA/images/Page12_Co_Cep.png)

-### Gel 1 and 2: 1% gel was run with GelGreen for 1.5 hours at 110V
+### Gel 1: 1% gel was run with GelGreen for 1.5 hours at 110V

 ### all GSO samples amplified well and IPT samples doesn't work in this PCR work